fence-io/website/content/articles/networking/linux-network-namespace/index.md

 16:19:43.245894 IP 172.16.0.30 > 172.16.0.40: ICMP echo reply, id 13480, seq 2, length 64
 ```

-The test is successful !!
-Without configuring hlink3 and hlink4, we assigned IP addresses only to clink3 and clink4.
-Since they're on the same Ethernet segment (connected to the bridge) L2 connectivity is established.
-We can verify this also by checking the ARP table in both namespaces for the MAC addresses of each other.
+The test is a success!
+Without configuring any IP addresses for `hlink3` and `hlink4`; instead, we assigned IPs only to `clink3` and `clink4`.
+As `hlink3` and `hlink4` belong to the same Ethernet segment (connected to the `bridge`), L2 connectivity is established based on MAC addresses.
+This is further confirmed by inspecting the ARP table in both namespaces.

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app3 arp -n